-As of September 30, 2022, the company currently has promissory notes totaling an aggregate of \$740.7 million, (consisting of related-party promissory notes and accrued and unpaid interest) held by entities affiliated with Dr. Soon-Shiong, some of which are convertible under certain circumstances, including, in part, a \$300.0 million promissory note that becomes due and payable on December 31, 2023, and outstanding fixed-rate promissory notes in an aggregate amount of \$315.7 million (consisting of principal and accrued and unpaid interest) that become due and payable on September 30, 2025.
+As of March 31, 2023, the company currently has promissory notes totaling an aggregate of \$769.9 million, (consisting of related-party promissory notes and accrued and unpaid interest) held by entities affiliated with Dr. Soon-Shiong (some of which are convertible under certain circumstances), including variable-rate promissory notes in an aggregate amount of \$505.0 million that become due and payable on December 31, 2023, and fixed-rate promissory notes in an aggregate amount of \$264.9 million (consisting of principal and accrued and unpaid interest) that become due and payable on September 30, 2025.

 In the event of a default on the \$300.0 million loan (as defined in the promissory note), including if the company does not repay the loan at maturity, the company has the right, at its sole option, to convert the outstanding principal amount of accrued and unpaid interest due under this note into shares of the company's common stock at a price of \$5.67 per share.
-The terms of the fixed-rate promissory notes were amended and restated on August 31, 2022 to include a conversion feature that gives each lender the right at any time, including upon notice of prepayment, at its sole option, to convert the entire outstanding principal amount and accrued and unpaid interest due under each note at the time of conversion into shares of the company's common stock at a price of \$5.67 per share.